 Insufficient Supporting Bone

 Dental implants are surgically inserted into the supporting bone.
 The restoration replaces lost tooth root and acts as a support to the dental crown.
 Dental implants integrate with the supporting bone and form a strong bond with the bone tissues.
-Therefore the success of the dental implant surgery entirely depends on this integration process which is termed as Osseointegration.
+Therefore, the success of your dental implant surgery in San Diego or elsewhere entirely depends on this integration process which is termed as Osseointegration.
 The volume of the jawbone plays a key role in Osseointegration.
 This is why dentists perform a thorough evaluation of jawbone before performing dental implant surgery.

 Reasons for Insufficient Supporting Bone